-Discussion:
+DISCUSSION:

-The incidence of postoperative sore throat (POST) is as high as 100% in some studies, and is ranked as a patient's 8th most undesirable postoperative event.
+The incidence of postoperative sore throat (POST) is as high as 100% in some studies, and is ranked as a patient's 8th most undesirable postoperative event(7).
 The method of airway management has been shown to be the most significant predictor of POST, but the selection of an airway device is a multi-factorial decision based upon the patient and the procedure.
-Awareness of the variables associated with an increased incidence of POST can allow providers to minimize combinations of risk factors, reduce the incidence and severity of POST, and improve a patients anesthesia experience.
+Awareness of the variables associated with an increased incidence of POST can allow providers to minimize combinations of risk factors, reduce the incidence and severity of POST, and improve a patient's anaesthesia experience.